msgProc: Drag & Drop

 User releases → MSG_DROP (once)

-Event cancellation: Drag-and-drop messages are not cancellable.
-Returning false from msgProc has no effect on default behavior — WakaPAC already prevents the browser's built-in drag handling (navigation on drop, rejection of drops on dragover) internally.
-Your msgProc only needs to handle the visual and data-processing logic.
+Drag-and-drop messages are not cancellable.
+Returning false from msgProc has no effect — WakaPAC already prevents the browser's built-in drag handling internally.
+Your msgProc only needs to handle visual feedback and data processing.

 Message Parameters